Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- He also has 310 rushing yards on 58 carries with one touchdown, averaging 19.4 yards per game.
+- He's tacked on 310 rushing yards on 58 carries and one rushing touchdown, averaging 19.4 yards per game.

 - The Football Team have run 54.7% passing plays and 45.3% rushing plays this season.
 They rank 22nd in the NFL in scoring.

-- Heinicke has attempted 46 of his 476 passes in the red zone, accounting for 38.7% of his team's red zone plays.
+- Heinicke has thrown 46 passes in the red zone this season, 38.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Giants.